rob-myers/rob-myers.github.io/README.md

 ## TODO

-- illustrate it via click spawn-point draw on mousemove
+- illustrate floyd-warshall via click on spawn-point and mousemove
 - use rxjs to avoid jerky fade

 - string-pulling